nickjj/runninginproduction.com/_posts/podcast/2020-06-08-34-confectionery-connect-is-an-ecommerce-video-course-marketplace.md

 - 50:08 -- Benefits of switching to a compute optimized C5n.large EC2 instance
 - 1:00:46 -- Handling disasters and unexpected events
 - 1:04:39 -- Best tips?
 Pick the tool you're the most productive with and ship something
+- 1:07:03 -- They're on Instagram with a new account name of [ZenVur](https://www.instagram.com/zenvur/)

 ## Links